khinwahwahsm/Neo4j-automating-workflow/README.md

 ###

 <p align="left">A workflow consists of multiple steps, and each of them belongs to a person in charge.
-Once<br>the pic of a particular step is done, they will have to send an invitation to the pic of the next<br>step.
+Once the pic of a particular step is done, they will have to send an invitation to the pic of the next<br>step.
 The invited user will then come into the workflow to work on their respective steps.
 Now,<br>users have to type in the invited user’s email address manually - and our client is looking to<br>enhance this process.
 As a solution to increase efficiency, they would like to auto-fill the invitation text box with the email address of the suggested user.
 The project’s objective is to develop a model to suggest these users.</p>

 ###